 We represent a particular example as a vector of features and we store all these examples as one large matrix XX where XiX_i is a particular example (a single day if we follow our prior rain metaphor).
 The labeled aspect means that we know whether or not that day had rain, we’ll call this the ground-truth and save all labels for our examples in a vector yy where we store a 0 for the days it didn’t rain and a 1 when it does rain.

-As an example, let's imagine that we track 2 different aspects to describe each day such as average temperature and humidity.
-For a year, we would have 365 examples of temperature and humidity stored in our vector XX and the whether it rained or not in our vector yy.
+As an example, let’s imagine that we track 2 different aspects to describe each day such as average temperature and humidity.
+For a year, we would have 365 examples of temperature and humidity stored in our vector XX and the rain history in our vector yy.

 Forward Propagation